bredele/cement/Readme.md

   .scan(view2);
 ```

-  Moreover, it makes your code more expressive and allows you to export and reuse plugins easily.
+  It makes your code more expressive and allows you to export and reuse plugins easily.

 ## API